department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 ### V

 VA: Don't use "the" before VA when it's used as a noun.
 However, when VA serves as an adjective, use the article where appropriate.
+See the entry "Department of Veterans Affairs" for full guidance.
 - As a noun: VA announced today that...
 - As a noun phrase ("VA facilities"): Some VA facilities in Texas are affected by Hurricane Florida.
 - As an adjective (modifying "task force"): The VA task force announced today...

 VA.gov: Treat it as a brand name and always capitalize "VA."
 Don't use "www.va.gov" as the name.
 -	**Like this:** Preview the new VA.gov.
 -	**Not this:** Va.gov has benefits information for Veterans.

 VA health care facility: Don't hyphenate "health care" in this phrase.